iamroshel/react-hooks-import-export-lab/README.md

-# Organizing Code with Import/Export Lab
+# Organizing Code with Import/Export Lab c

 ## Learning Goals

 - Use the default and named import/export syntax to access variables across